 3. Be aware of your tone and body language, as negative people can gravitate toward others who react strongly.

 If you become defensive and let your emotions fuel the situation, this person will quickly realize that they can depend on you for a response that justifies their negativity.
-In my case, when I was literally biting my tongue trying not to react to my friend’s negative rants, it helped me to take Judith’s advice and take a deep breath (or ten), and remember that it’s best for me to empathize with her struggles, but not feed into it.
+In my case, when I was literally biting my tongue trying not to react to my friend’s negative rants, I heeded Dr. Orlff’s advice and took a deep breath (or 10), and reminded myself that it’s best to empathize with her struggles rather than feed into it.
 This helped me be supportive from a distant place of inner-strength and kindness.

 3. Establish and Maintain a Positive Boundary